-Another benefit to finishing the hair before finishing the face is that creating the various tonal values of the hair first helps me to then judge the skin tones of the person correctly.
-For example, if I draw a face in isolation the tones may look reasonable to me, but once I’ve added dark hair on top, the facial tones may appear too pale and need some darker shading.
-If you draw the face in first, cut yourself a piece of thick paper (I like thick cartridge paper) to lay over it so that when you rest your hand on the paper to draw the hair, the face doesn’t smudge.
+Another benefit to completing the hair before I return to finish the face, is that filling in the tonal values of the hair helps me to judge the skin tones of the person correctly.
+If I draw the face in isolation the tones I have created may look reasonable to me, but once I’ve added darker tones for the hair the face may then appear too pale and need some darker shading.

-You can see that here I’ve taken a couple of darker, softer pencils (a 5B and an 8B) and worked back in darker tones.
-I’ve made them darker than they really are in the reference, because I know that when I smooth them back down again some of the graphite will be lost.
-I’ve also added in more detail of individual hairs.
+Here, I’ve taken a couple of darker, softer pencils (a 5B and an 8B) and worked in even darker tones.
+I’ve made them darker than they really are in the reference, because I know that when I smooth them back down again some of the graphite will rub off onto the tissue.
+I’m shading in long flowing lines, to suggest individual hairs.

-Once again I’ve taken a piece of tissue and smoothed my pencil marks and now I’m starting to get closer to the effect I want, which is of large areas of smooth tone but with some visible individual hairs picked out as single lines.
-It’s these directional lines that help me to convey the bouncy, springy quality of the curly hair.
+Once again I’ve taken a piece of tissue and smoothed my pencil marks to make them softer.
+I’m starting to get closer to the effect I want, which is of large areas of fairly smooth tone broken up by those directional lines that help me to convey the bouncy, springy quality of the hair.

 The final image

 Having cut my highlights with the electric eraser I then soften them back again by gently blending them with the tiny eraser on the end of my Faber-Castell pencil.
 I want the highlights to look subtle and the hair to look sleek but not excessively shiny.

 Lastly I take my kneaded putty eraser,mould it a bit and drag it gently over the patches of highlights, creating broader areas of light.
 Lastly I take an HB pencil and lightly draw more individual hairs on top of the highlighted areas, toning down any excessive brightness.